 In all, the beaches of Tamil Nadu aren’t as idyllic as ones found in other parts of the country.
 For the best beaches in South India, cross to Kerala.
 You can catch a flight from Trichy to Cochin or work your way through the beautiful western ghats.
 Alternatively, spend a few days relaxing in the hills of plains of rural Tamil Nadu.

 The only option in the region is the luxurious Coco Shambhala Sindhudurg villas set above the sea on a hilltop.
-The accommodation is spacious and private, views are incredible with an intimate setting and the service is personalised.
+The accommodation is spacious and private, views are incredible with an intimate setting, and the service is personalised.

 This beguiling archipelago lies scattered through the Bay of Bengal.
 At over 1,000kms off India’s eastern coastline, the islands are actually closer to Myanmar and Thailand.
 In the Andaman islands, you get the feeling you’re far from anywhere else.
 Comprising 572 islands, only a dozen or so are actually open for tourists to visit.

 For those who desire pristine beaches and rich biodiversity amongst jungles and fertile lands - something different in particular - the Andamans are remote, scenic and intriguing.
-Here, you can discover white sandy shores fringed with pristine coral reefs beneath turquoise, clear waters, providing unparalleled snorkeling and diving opportunities (some of the best in Southeast Asia!)
+Here, you can discover white sandy shores fringed with pristine coral reefs beneath turquoise, clear waters, providing unparalleled snorkelling and diving opportunities (some of the best in Southeast Asia!)
 Spend your days relaxing on the beach or island hopping, kayaking and fishing.
 On the land, discover lush jungles ideal for trekking and admiring the unique flora and fauna amongst the sounds of birdlife.
-In ETG’s opinion, the Andaman’s are India’s best kept beach secret and is a great place to end your holiday.
+In ETG’s opinion, the Andaman’s are India’s best-kept beach secret and is a great place to end your holiday.